exonum/exonum-client/README.md

 - [verify signature](#verify-digital-signature) of data.

-All this operations are useful while work with a blockchain.
+These operations are useful in working with an Exonum blockchain.

-To describe a custom data structure next basic primitive data types can be used:
+These types can be used as the `type` field of the field description:

 * [Signed integers](#signed-integers)
 * [Unsigned integers](#unsigned-integers)